-Pursuant to A.C.A.
-8-6-714(a):
+Pursuant to Act 209 of 2011 A.C.A.
+8-6-714(a):,

-- (1)(A) A regional solid waste management board may fix, charge, and collect rents, fees, and charges of no more than two dollars (\$2.00) per ton of solid waste related to the movement or disposal of solid waste within the regional solid waste management district, including without limitation fees and charges: - (i) Related to the district's direct involvement with the district's disposal or treatment; or - (ii) That support the district's management of the solid waste needs of the district.

-(B) The board may fix, charge, and collect fees or charges under subdivision (a)(1)(A)(ii) of this section only if the board:

-- (i) Employs or otherwise makes available from another agency an enforcement officer to:

-a) Enforce all local ordinances, statutes, rules and rules for which the district has been previously given enforcement authority regarding solid waste including the Environmental Compliance Resource Act, § 8-6-2001 et seq.; and - b) Seek to prevent and to identify and eliminate illegal dump sites; - (ii) Has a program for household hazardous waste collection and disposal; and - (iii) Has a program for recycling that includes rural areas of the district and the recycling of bulky waste. - (2) The board may fix, charge, and collect fees or charges for solid waste generated: - (A) Within or without the district delivered to a landfill or transfer station within the district, - regardless of whether the disposal facilities are owned or operated by the district; or - (B) Within the district but delivered to a location outside the district. - (3) The board may fix, charge, and collect penalties from entities that fail to timely remit rents, fees, and charges under this section. - (4) Solid waste generated within one (1) district and delivered to another district for disposal may be assessed a fee as follows: - (A) Either the district in which the solid waste was generated or a district in which the same solid waste is transported, stored, managed, or disposed may assess the fee; - (B) The fee may be assessed against the generator, transporter, or disposal facility; and - (C) Each ton or cubic yard of waste may be assessed only one (1) fee.
+- -(1)(A) A regional solid waste management board the Benton County Regional Solid Waste Management board may fix, charge, and collect rents, fees, and charges of no more than two dollars (\$2.00) per ton of solid waste related to the movement or disposal of solid waste within the regional solid waste management district, including without limitation fees and charges: - (i) Related to the district's direct involvement with the district's disposal or treatment; or - (ii) That supports the district's management of the solid waste needs of the district. - $(4\underline{B})$ The board may fix, charge, and collect fees or charges under subdivision (a)(1)(A)(ii) of this section $\frac{\text{fof Act }209}{\text{only}}$ only if the board: - (i) Employs or otherwise makes available from another agency an enforcement officer to: (a) Enforce all local ordinances, statutes, rules and regulations for which the district has been previously given enforcement authority regarding solid waste including the Illegal Dump Eradication and Corrective Action Program Environmental Compliance Resource Act, § 8-6-501 2001 et seq.; and - b) Seek to prevent and to identify and eliminate illegal dump sites; - (ii) Has a program for household hazardous waste collection and disposal; and - (iii) Has a program for recycling that includes rural areas of the district and the recycling of bulky waste. - (2) The board may fix, charge, and collect fees or charges for solid waste generated: - (A) Within or without the district delivered to a landfill or transfer station within the district, regardless of whether the disposal facilities are owned or operated by the district; or - (B) Within the district but delivered to a location outside the district. - (3) The board may fix, charge, and collect penalties from entities that fail to timely remit rents, fees, and charges under this section. - (4) Solid waste generated within one (1) district and delivered to another district for disposal may be assessed a fee as follows: - (Ai) Either the district in which the solid waste was generated or a district in which the same solid waste is transported, stored, managed, or disposed may assess the fee; - (iiB) The fee may be assessed against the generator, transporter, or disposal facility; and - (Ciii) Each ton or cubic yard of waste may be assessed only one (1) fee.